Inverse wave scattering in the Laplace domain: a factorization method approach: Introduction.

 \section{Introduction.}

 We consider the problem of obstacles' reconstruction from measurements of time-dependent scattered waves.
 Different approaches have been developed; in \cite{LuPo} time-Fourier transform is used to process data in the frequency domain via the point source method.
 In \cite{ChHaLeMo} the case of Dirichlet obstacles is considered in the time-dependent setting by using measurements of causal waves, that is, waves such that $u(t,x)=0$ for $t\le T$ (see also \cite{HaLeMa} for Neumann and Robin obstacles).
 In these works a linear sampling method is adapted to work on time-domain data without using the Fourier transform.
 As remarked in \cite{ChHaLeMo}, this approach may offer a better quality of the reconstruction compared to frequency domain methods working with a single frequency; nevertheless, an approximation argument prevents a rigorous mathematical characterization of the obstacle.
 A different strategy, based on an adaptation of the factorization method to the time-domain, has been recently proposed in \cite{CaHaLe}.
 There, the authors introduce a far field operator for Dirichlet obstacles scattering in the time dependent setting; the inverse data are given by measurements of scattered causal waves in the far field regime.
-Using Laplace transform analysis of retarded potentials, the analytical framework to study this factorization is provided.
-However, to obtain a symmetric factorization with coercive middle operator (needed to implement the factorization method), a perturbed far field operator, arising from artificially modified measurements, is introduced.
+However, to obtain a symmetric factorization containing a coercive middle operator (needed to implement the factorization method), a perturbed far field operator, arising from artificially modified measurements in the time range $(T,+\infty)$, is introduced.
+The analytical tool to study this factorization is provided by Laplace transform analysis of retarded potentials.
+Here we exploit a different approach in which the far field operator is directly defined by the Laplace transform of the scattered field, so to take advantage of the factorized form coming out of the resolvent difference between the generators of the free and the interacting dynamics; this avoids the introduction of any kind of perturbation (unphysical or not) of the far field operator, the latter being already factorized in terms of a coercive middle operator.
+Our approach has some resemblance with a method using the Laplace transform of Maxwell's equations to obtain a time-independent and coercive system which has been used in the PhD thesis \cite{Jais} (we thank an anonymous referee for pointing out to us such a reference).

 In our recent paper \cite{MP-inv}, we used Kre\u{\i}n-type resolvent formulae, combined with the limiting absorption principle and the factorization method, to provide inverse scattering (reconstrucion) results for Lipschitz obstacles and screens.
 In what follows analogous results are obtained for the time-dependent obstacle scattering problem; our approach exploits the Laplace transform analysis of the time-propagator leading to a factorized representation of the data operator in the Laplace transform domain.
 Then, using sampling methods, obstacles and screens can be reconstructed by the knowledge, for some fixed $\lambda >0$ and $B\subset \subset \mathbb{R}^{n}\backslash \overline{\Omega }$, of the data